tauri-apps/tao/README.md

 Tao provides the following features, which can be enabled in your `Cargo.toml` file:
 * `serde`: Enables serialization/deserialization of certain types with [Serde](https://crates.io/crates/serde).
 * `tray`: Enables system tray and more menu item variants on **Linux**.
 This flag is enabled by default.
   You can still create those types if you disable it.
 They just don't create the actual objects.
 We set this flag because some implementations require more installed packages.
+* `ayatana-appindicator`: Enable this if you wish to use more update `libayatana-appindicator` since `libappindicator` is no longer maintained.
-Disable this if you don't want to install `libappindicator` package.
+  This flag is enabled by default.
+Disable this if you don't want to install `libayatana-appindicator` package.
-* `ayatana`: Enable this if you wish to use more update `libayatana-appindicator` since `libappindicator` is no longer maintained.
+* `gtk-appindicator`: Enable this if you wish ot use `libappindicator` for tray on **Linux**.
+The package is supported on more Linux distributions, but it is not maintained anymore.
+  Note that `ayatana-appindicator` and `gtk-appindicator` cannot be enabled at the same time, so `default-features` must be set to `false`.

 ## Platform-specific notes